-You should submit your official transcripts as soon as possible in order to allow enough time for schedule planning.
+You should submit your application and official transcripts as soon as possible in order to allow enough time for schedule planning.
 If you are currently enrolled in classes, please submit a transcript showing both courses you have already taken and those you are currently taking.
 Once your final grades have posted, please send us a final official transcript by the deadlines below.
 For submission instructions, visit our contact page.

 Transfer students may satisfy Tulane’s first-year writing requirement if the course(s) are determined to be equivalent to ENGL 1010 at Tulane.
 If you receive liberal arts credit for a first-year writing course and not ENGL 1010, you have not satisfied the first-year writing requirement.
 You may appeal by submitting a course syllabus for reevaluation.
 Courses that transfer as ENGL 1010 must have required at least 30 pages of writing with revisions after instructor evaluation.
 They should have covered argument, analysis, research, and exposition.

 The A.B.
 Freeman School of Business only considers transfer credit from schools that are accredited by the Association to Advance Collegiate School of Business (AACSB) or community colleges that have articulation agreements with an AACSB-accredited school, and for courses in which a C or above has been earned.
 You can see if your previous schools are accredited by searching AACSB’s membership listings.